tninesling/Research/README.md

 you would like to run.
-Options for class names are: categorizer, spellChecker, nlp
+Options for class names are: categorizer, spellChecker, nlp, finalSportParser, finalSportLemmatizeCount, termCounter.
+The arguments required for each command are outlined in each package description below

-From the root directory, use the command: sbt "run-main Main <class name>" with the name of the desired class
+From the root directory, use the command: **sbt "run-main Main [_class name_] [_arguments_]"** with the name of the desired class and the arguments required by the function

+To transform the sports data from the base session JSON to the term-counted JSON ready for tf-idf, the classes must be run in the following order: categorizer -> spellChecker -> nlp -> termCounter

+Similarly, the final templates can be parsed and processed by running the following classes: finalSportParser -> finalSportLemmatizeCount

+To perform the tf-idf calculation on the processed data, run the following command:
+**sbt "run-main tfIdfCalculator.TfIdfCalculator [_input posts directory_] [_input templates directory_]"**
+where the input posts are the Term Frequency Posts output by package 7 and the input templates are the Term Frequency Templates output by package 6.

 ### Specific Package Descriptions ###
 #### 1) SerDe Package ####